 My top priority is the issue that unites us all in Northern Virginia—reducing traffic congestion and improving our regional mobility.
 This is the reason I am a member of the House Transportation Committee.

 Current Transportation Projects

-HB 1885 to require VDOT to provide highway and local street maintenance information on its website.
-The bill passed the House and Senate and was signed into law by Governor McDonnell.
+HB 1885 (2013) to require VDOT to provide highway and local street maintenance information on its website;

-HB 1886 to allow the police to ticket trucks or that carry loads over the truck’s weight limit rating, or take them off the road, to make the traveling public safer.
-HB 1886 passed the House and the Senate andwas signed into law by Governor McDonnell.
+HB 1886 (2013) to allow the police to ticket trucks that carry loads over the truck’s weight limit rating, or take them off the road, to make the traveling public safer;

 HB 601 (2012) to provide a permanent seat for Virginia on the Board of the Washington Area Metropolitan Transit Authority (WMATA) that governs Metrorail and Metrobus service.
-This will help provide better oversight of organizations that need it;
+This is helping provide better oversight of an organization that needs it;

 HB 626 (2012) to allow localities (in addition to VDOT) to measure noise levels from roadways;

 HB 2001 (2011) to accelerate VDOT’s research and development program aimed at creating a new type of asphalt that will make roads quieter.

 My commitment to quality public education is second to none.
 As the son of a career third grade teacher and father of three graduates of Fairfax County Public Schools, I know and appreciate the impact our teachers have on our children—and America’s future—every day.
 Our children learn best when we attract and retain well-paid and motivated teachers and when parents are actively involved in our schools.
 I serve on the House Education Committee, including all three of its subcommittees.